wsydney76/craft4-ddev-starter/README.md

 This is initially the result of a girls-only internship project, and we thank Aylin and Mel for bringing it to life and making it a success.

-Still work in progress, trying to make it suit for
+Still beta quality, but feature complete, tried to make it suit for

 * quick demos for potential customers
 * hobby or semi-professional projects